A Positive Quote for Now

 Picture related to the title of the story

-Yes, we all make mistakes.
-Personally, I have committed more mistakes than I care to remember.
-I have forgotten some things, misplaced others and made typos in the stories I post on this blog.
-And I will never forget the time in 2012 when I composed an SMS for Dad and then sent it to Mum.
+As for me, I've done more mistakes than I care to remember, like forgetting where I've kept some things.
+And I will never forget the morning in 2012 when I wrote an SMS for Dad and sent it to Mum.
+To be human!

-RECOMMENDATION: If you've enjoyed this story on allowing others a mistakes, you might also enjoy another one I wrote about three years on "Mistakes That Made Me Grow".
-Just click on that link in blue to dive straight into the story.
+RECOMMENDATION: If you've enjoyed this story, you might also enjoy "Mistakes That Made Me Grow".

 ---------------------------------------------------------------------